Finalizing

 You can view a history of all archived comments in the Comment archive.

-To reopen a comment thread, reply to the comment thread in the Comment archive or click the Reopen button that appears next to the highlighted text portion.
+To reopen a comment thread, reply to the comment thread in the Comment archive or click the Reopen button in the header of that comment thread.

 Comment on a text block